 In this case, the change was due to new information collected on site, alerting the team to new and important considerations in their sampling plan.
 Thankfully, the client had measures in place to allow for this type of change – it didn’t become a big source of stress and AEL was able to complete the investigation without any additional issues.

-They were realistic – Especially on sites where there has been historical use (as opposed to a never-used vacant lot or agricultural land, and generally not including residential use), there is a chance that the Phase I and II could turn up some kind of issue.
+Be Realistic – Especially on sites where there has been historical use (as opposed to a never-used vacant lot or agricultural land, and generally not including residential use), there is a chance that the Phase I and II could turn up some kind of issue.
 Ontario has stringent requirements, especially for the investigation needed when you transition from a less sensitive to more sensitive site use (an RSC is needed), and requires a careful look at all historical use.
-Prepare yourself for the reality that there will be some work involved, and there could be some surprises along the way.
-A good environmental consultant will keep you informed and explain things as they investigate (Resource: here’s a list of more things to look for when choosing a consultant).
+Prepare for the reality that there will be some work involved, and there could be some surprises along the way.
+A good environmental consultant will keep you informed and explain important findings as they investigate, not waiting until the report is issued.

-They left enough time – it is easier to adapt the work plan to any changes when you’re not working under a tight deadline.
-Consider what kind of assessment your site will need in the coming years – if you’re planning to sell or develop, think about getting ahead and doing some initial screening now to get an idea of what is to come.
+Allow Time for Adaptation – it is easier to adjust the work plan to accommodate for new discoveries when you’re not working under a tight deadline.
+Consider what kind of assessment your site will need in the coming years – if you’re planning to sell or develop, you might consider doing some initial screening now to get an idea of what is to come.

-They built in a budget that allowed for some flexibility – AEL saved this client a significant portion of the cost of traditional laboratory testing by using on-site screening.
+Leave Some Room in the Budget – AEL saved this client a significant portion of the cost of traditional laboratory testing by using on-site screening.
 This left some margin within the budget for additional testing around the tank that was found, and kept the project from exceeding the client’s upper limit, even with the changed work scope due to additional areas of concern.

-On projects where access is challenging (like in Canada’s remote North), it is especially important to plan for the unexpected.
+Plan for Contingencies – On complex projects, particularly where access is challenging (like in Canada’s remote North), it is especially important to plan for the unexpected.
 Bringing extra equipment, planning for an extra day or two on-site for additional testing, and being connected to local people who can provide guidance and assistance helps when challenges and changes are encountered.